FAQ

 I would like to add the IYCA Logo to my website and/or marketing materials.
 How can I do this?

-The IYCA has designed IYCA – Youth Fitness Specialist Level 1-4 logos for you to add to your marketing materials as you progress through the certification levels.
+The IYCA has designed IYCA – Youth Fitness Specialist logos for you to add to your marketing materials as you progress through the certification levels.
 Contact our Support Team at support@iycasupport.com and we will send the appropriate material to you.

 Will my IYCA credentials be recognized or accepted by other nationally known and recognized certification programs/organizations even though IYCA certifications are not offered through those programs?